alicialitrtwe/key_mouse_tracker/README.md

 If they are not yet installed, install them using `pip3 install <package-name>`.

 Then, in the project directory, run `python3 key_tracker_private.py`.
 Results will be stored in a folder named 'outputs' in the project directory.

+# Next Steps

+- Automatically uploading log files to Wasabi
+- More items to track